Benefits of rosemary/sbkinews.in

 Nutritional and Medicinal Profile of Rosemary

 Rosemary (Rosmarinus officinalis) is rich in potent antioxidants, anti-inflammatory compounds, and essential nutrients such as manganese, calcium, and vitamin B6.
-These bioactive compounds, including rosmarinic acid and carnosic acid, play a vital role in defending the body against oxidative stress and inflammation, which are precursors to many chronic diseases.
+These bioactive compounds such as rosmarinic acid and carnosic acid are important in protecting the body against oxidative stress and inflammation which are precursors to many chronic diseases.

 Benefits of rosemary